-The extended use of online and mobile devices supports this trend which is given by digitalisation.
+The extended use of online and mobile devices supports this trend which is given by digitalization.
 Mobile payment solutions such as Apple Pay or Google Pay also confirm this trend as well as the high customer expectations regarding the convenience and flexibility of payments.
 In the fields of e-commerce as well, real-time payments are a means of ensuring customer loyalty: goods can flow faster and refunds can just as quickly be credited to the consumer’s accounts.
 Compared to payment transactions with credit cards, real-time payments are considerably less expensive for the traders.

 For detecting criminal activities, the evaluation of data will be particularly important, too – the more transparent the processes are, the earlier fraud and money laundering can be identified.
 Fraud detection is to be applied not only towards external access but also towards manipulations from within.
 Thanks to artificial intelligence, all processes and transactions can be monitored in real time, regardless of the data volume.
 Thereby, no known fraud patterns are searched but the entire behaviour of users and bank clients is checked for anomalies, so that even risks arising from new fraud methods which are not known yet are secured as far as possible.